Welcome

 Biography

-I am Junior Research Fellow in Biological and Medical Sciences at Christ’s College Cambridge and a Research Associate in Neuroinformatics at the Department of Clinical Neurosciences (University of Cambridge).
+I am a Junior Research Fellow in Biological and Medical Sciences at Christ’s College, University of Cambridge, and a Research Associate in Neuroinformatics at the Department of Clinical Neurosciences.

-I recently completed my PhD in Neuroimaging at King’s College London working with Prof Mehta and Prof ffytche on a project exploring the neural and cognitive correlates of Parkinson’s Disease psychosis.
-In my doctoral work, I employed multimodal imaging techniques (resting state fMRI, structural and diffusion imaging) and combined them with network neuroscience, transcriptomics, and receptor maps approaches.
-I have also gained further expertise on graph theoretical and machine learning analyses as part of my NIHR SPARC Award at the University of Cambridge under the amazing supervision of Prof Ed Bullmore and Dr Sarah Morgan.
+I recently completed my PhD in Neuroimaging at King’s College London, supervised by Prof Mitul Mehta and Prof Dominic ffytche, where I explored the neural and cognitive correlates of Parkinson’s Disease Psychosis using multimodal imaging techniques (resting-state fMRI, structural, and diffusion imaging) combined with network neuroscience, transcriptomics, and receptor maps approaches.
+As part of my NIHR SPARC Award at the University of Cambridge, I worked under the guidance of Prof Ed Bullmore and Dr Sarah Morgan to further expand my expertise in graph theoretical and machine learning analyses, and was later affiliated with Trinity College (Cambridge).

 My other projects include computational modelling of cognitive performance and cognitive decline, the investigation of psychotic symptoms across diagnostic categories, and the exploration and classification of multimodal hallucinations (i.e. hallucinations occurring across multiple sensory modalities).

-Beyond my research, I am passionate about promoting open access to coding and AI resources.
-Recently, I was selected as an ambassador for the Women Techmakers Initiative powered by Google, where I work to promote diversity and inclusion in the tech industry.
+Alongside my research, I am passionate about promoting open access to coding and AI resources.
+As an ambassador for the Women Techmakers Initiative powered by Google, I actively work towards promoting diversity and inclusion in the tech industry.

 Interests